 Jonathan Walton first visited Antarctica in 1973 – and didn’t leave until 1976.
 To date he has logged a total of 11 Antarctic summers and 2 winters south of the Antarctic Circle.
 He has worked a number of seasons for the British Antarctic Survey as Glaciologist, Surveyor and General Assistant.
 Jonathan is part of a Polar family – both his father and his son have spent a number of seasons in Antarctica – the only British Family to have three generations working in the Antarctic.
 He has travelled about 8,000 km inside Antarctica on Skidoos, living in tents and carrying out scientific research for months at a time.
 He has been awarded the Polar Medal for his Antarctic work.

 View more images from the Antarctica Express Air Cruise route on Facebook.

 This guest blog post comes from Jonathan Walton, a veteran Expedition Staff member aboard the Ocean Nova and he details what it’s like to take one of the shorter Antarctica Express Air Cruises.
+View all Antarctica cruises and Antarctica trips.
 Read all Antarctica cruise reviews and small ship cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875